IBM/Hybrid-Cloud-Applications-and-Services/README.md

 	![cloud-host](images/cloud-host.png)

     If you are doing Scenario One, continue to [step 2](#2-build-sample-application-to-run-on-premise-and-use-on-premise-database).
-Otherwise continue to [step 4](#4-build-sample-application-to-run-on-public-cloud-and-use-on-premise-database).
+Otherwise jump to [step 4](#4-build-sample-application-to-run-on-public-cloud-and-use-on-premise-database).

 # 2. Build sample application to run on-premise and use On-Premise database